 Two-Carat Diamond Rings: Buying Top Quality

-Two-carat diamonds range widely in price.
+Two carat diamonds vary widely in price.
 The chart below should help you understand how diamond shape impacts price.

-This chart is limited to H color, VS2 diamonds, so two-carat diamonds can be more or less expensive depending on the color and clarity grade.
-However, the price difference between round diamonds and fancy shapes is always significant.
-You could save thousands of dollars.
-If you're considering a fancy diamond shape, read about their pros and cons.
+TIP: The price difference between round diamonds and fancy shapes is always significant.
+You could save thousands of dollars if you're considering a fancy diamond shape, read about their pros and cons.

-For any two-carat diamond, you'll want to find one with a fantastic cut quality.
-Although a poorly cut two-carat diamond will still have some sparkle, you'd be better off opting for a smaller, well-cut diamond.
+For any two carat diamond, you'll want to find one with fantastic cut quality.
+Although a poorly cut two carat diamond will still have some sparkle, you'd be better off opting for a smaller, well-cut diamond.
 The smaller one will perform better and can actually appear larger!
-So, if the two-carat mark is important to you, don’t compromise on the cut.
+So, if the two carat mark is of utmost importance to you, do not compromise on the cut.

 Since cut quality differs for each shape, you'll want to check out our guides if you're looking for a fancy shape.